smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-First, we said, let's just take the MAX value in the table - like SELECT MAX - and add 1.
+At first were just like, okay, let's take the maximum value in the table - like SELECT MAX of the column name - and add 1.

-And if it's an integer, or a string with a standard lexographic order, it kinda works?
+And if it's an integer column, or a string with some sort of standard lexographic order, it kinda works?
 But not really.
 -->

 ---